ChristianBuechel/Thermode_PWM/README.md

 * EXECCTCPWM    - new way to execute cTC queue using precise PWM functionality
 * FLUSHCTC      - clear cTC queue
 * STATUSCTC     - check whether EXECCTC(PWM) is running"));
+* READVAS       - returns time in ms and the reading of ADC0;

 ## General Operation